-Third Sunday of Advent: Stir up your power, O Lord, and with great might come among us; and, because we are sorely hindered by our sins, let your bountiful grace and mercy speedily help and deliver us; through Jesus Christ our Lord, to whom, with you and the Holy Spirit, be honor and glory, now and forever.
-Amen.
+Third Sunday of Advent: Stir up your power, O Lord, and with great might come among us; and, because we are sorely hindered by our sins, let your bountiful grace and mercy speedily help and deliver us;

-&lt;sup>1 Hays, Edward.
-Prayers for the Domestic Church (Forest of Peace Publishing, 1979)
+1 Havs, Edward.
+Prayers for the Domestic Church (Forest of Peace Publishing, 1979).